paketo-buildpacks/paketo-website/content/docs/buildpacks/php.md

 # PHP Buildpack

-The [PHP CNB](//github.com/paketo-buildpacks/php) enables developers to build PHP-based applications.
+The [PHP Paketo Buildpack](//github.com/paketo-buildpacks/php) enables developers to build PHP-based applications.

 To build a sample app locally with this CNB using the `pack` CLI, run